RafaelDPerez/MoviesSwiftUI/README.md

 ## **Introduction**

 Project UI in its entirety is written in SwiftUI.
 I decided to use MVVM as architecture.
+Also, I implemented the api calls using the latest concurrency framework from Apple, async/await.
 I have a ContentView that shows the Search bar and when you type a movie name, it hits the api and returns the movie found.
+Once you tap on the movie, I show the details with what was requested and a button on the top right part ot add/remove from favorites.

+## **Technologies used**
+- Combnine
+- Async/Await
+- SwiftUI
+- Swift
+- protocol oriented
+- ObservableObject
+- Swift
+- Cache
+- UserDefaults
+- Repository Pattern

 ## **Components**
 **MovieViewModel**: this ViewModel is an ObservavbleOvject that is in charge of grabbing the search text and sending it to the API.
 This ViewModel requires a MovieRepo to be injected.